HariSekhon/Spotify-Playlists/README.md

 Spotify URI format playlists are under the `spotify/` directory for easy backup / restore, analysis or copying to new playlists.

+You can also migrate these playlists to any other music service of your choice using [Soundiiz](https://soundiiz.com/).

 Hari Sekhon

 [![Spotify Profile](https://img.shields.io/badge/Spotify%20Profile-HariSekhon-brightgreen?logo=spotify&style=social)](https://open.spotify.com/user/harisekhon)